KingdomStudiosIO/docs/learn/faq.md

 If you have two heroes, you can go to the Portal and summon another one.
 You will need some JEWEL and at least 20 Gaia's Tears.

-If you only have one hero, you can rent one from another player in the Tavern to assist in the summoning process.
+If you only have one hero, you can rent one from another player at the Portal to assist in the summoning process.

 [Read more about Hero Summoning.](gameplay/summoning.md)

 ### Where can I get Gaia's Tears to summon Heroes?

 Gaia's Tears will be readily available once questing is released at the end of Phase 2.
-Until then, a limited number of Tears have been airdropped to those who purchased Gen0 heroes so they can begin summoning.
+Until then, a limited number of Tears have been airdropped through giveaways and to those who purchased Gen0 heroes so they can begin summoning.

 Some players have added their Gaia's Tears (DFKTEARS) to a JEWEL-DFKTEARS liquidity pool in the Marketplace.
 If you wish to purchase Tears in this way, you will need to manually add the contract address at the Trader: `0x24ea0d436d3c2602fbfefbe6a16bbc304c963d04`. _Please be aware that the price of Gaia's Tears may drop significantly once quests are available._